 Personally, this bullet catcher was more than glad to be able to have a little, inadvertent chat with Fionn Morgan.
 Daughter of Ann Charteris, Fionn was sixteen when Ian Fleming married her mother and has a wise stance on her step-father’s life, work, loves and outlooks.
 She has recently written an interesting piece on Ian and his brother Peter for the The Spectator (Was Fleming as cool as his Brother) and suggested that one of the things Ian is rarely known or recognised for was that he was a great deal more “cosily domestic” than his press and reputation allows.
 But the night quite rightly belonged to Matthew Parker and that Ian Fleming chap who fifty years since his death can still hold sway at a London drinks party.

 My review and thoughts on Goldeneye – Where Bond Was Born : Ian Fleming’s Jamaica.

 Goldeneye – Where Bond Was Born : Ian Fleming’s Jamaica is available now from Hutchinson / Random House.
-It will be published in the US in March 2015.
+It was published in the US in March 2015.